Sivenathi Nontshinga: Nontshinga vs. Suganob

 On February 28, 2023, Nontshinga was ordered by the IBF to make a mandatory title defense against Regie Suganob.
 The title fight was booked to take place on June 16, 2023, at the International Convention Centre in East London, South Africa.
 The event organizers, Rumble Africa Promotions, later postponed the event to July 2 to allow SABC Sport to setup TV coverage.
 Nontshinga won the fight by unanimous decision, with two scorecards of 116–112 and one scorecard of 117–110 in his favor.

 Nontshinga vs. Curiel I & II

 Eddie Hearn’s Matchroom Boxing confirmed on September 11, 2023, that Nontshinga would make a voluntary title defense against the #11 ranked IBF light-flyweight contender Adrian Curiel.
 The fight took place at the Casino de Monte Carlo Salle Medecin in Monte Carlo, Monaco on November 4, 2023, as the co-main event to the IBF super-featherweight title bout between Joe Cordina and Edward Vazquez.
 Nontshinga lost the fight by an upset second-round knockout.
 An immediate rematch was booked for February 16, 2024, and took place in Oaxaca City, Mexico.
 Nontshinga reclaimed the title by a tenth-round technical knockout.
 He knocked Curiel down 44 seconds into the tenth round, before forcing the referee to wave the fight off with a flurry of punches on a cornered and unresponsive Curiel.

+Nontshinga vs. Yabuki

+Nontshinga lost the title in his first defense against Masamichi Yabuki, going down to a ninth round technical knockout defeat at Aichi Sky Expo in Tokoname, Japan, on 12 October 2024.